-Field Required Type Description location_id Yes integer A unique identifier for each geographic location. address_1 No varchar(50) The address field 1, typically used for the street address, as it appears in the source data. address_2 No varchar(50) The address field 2, typically used for additional detail such as buildings, suites, floors, as it appears in the source data. city No varchar(50) The city field as it appears in the source data. state No varchar(2) The state field as it appears in the source data.
+Field Required Type Description location_id Yes integer A unique identifier for each geographic address 1 No varchar(50) location.
+The address field 1, typically used for the aaaroos_1 1.0 (00) street address, as it appears in the source data.

+Field Required Type Description address_2 No varchar(50) The address field 2, typically used for additional detail such as buildings, suites, floors, as it appears in the source data. city state No No varchar(50) varchar(2) The city field as it appears in the source data.
+The state field as it appears in the source data. county location source value No No varchar(9) varchar(20) varchar(50) The zero of postal code.
-Field Required Type Description

-zip No varchar(9) The zip or postal code.
 The county.
-The verbatim information that is used to uniquely identify the location as it appears in the source data.
+The verbatim information that is used to location_source_varue 110 varenar (50) uniquely identify the location as it appears in the source data.

-county No varchar(20)

-location_source_value No varchar(50)